Markyjay/RotharRogues/README.md

 The events section was to add a similar feature as found in the love running project and made a small information gallery on the past and future events that the group has and will be involved.

 ## Gallary
 On my journey of discovery and learning of the new languages HTML and CSS i learned about CSS Flexbox and CSS Grid from websites such as W3C, codepen and youtube.
-I decided to used a very basic CSS Grid to showcase my ability in this gallery showing just 5 relevent pictures.
+I decided to used a very basic CSS Grid to showcase my ability in this gallery conveying just 5 relevent pictures.
 As the group gathers more pictures the mosaic can grow and take shape.

 https://www.w3schools.com/css/css_grid.asp
 https://codepen.io/waffleknit/pen/KJEpLp